dalcde/matrix-appservice-mattermost/README.md

 - Node **10.16.0**

-  - The transitive dependency `matrix-appservice-bridge -> matrix-js-sdk` uses `EventEmitter.once`, which was introduced in 10.16.0.
+  - The dependency `matrix-js-sdk` uses `EventEmitter.once`, which was introduced in 10.16.0.

 - Matrix
   - A matrix server supporting the Application Services API is needed.
 No